ksaliba-bam/dev.na.bambora.com/source/docs/references/payment_APIs/index.md

 You can either interact with the API directly or through an SDK (a library of helper functions to simplify your integration with the SDK).

 Note: this doc is limited to the Payments, Reporting, Payment Profile, and Tokenization APIs.
-You may also be interested in the Onboarding API.

 ## v1.0.5